asteroid-lang/asteroid/Asteroid User Guide.md

 term and the pattern look identical.
 The return value of the `is` predicate is then pattern matched against the `true` value on the left of the `=` operator.

-It is a given that we can employ pattern matching anywhere there is an expression using the `is` predicate.
-That means we can also employ pattern matching in loops.
+We can also employ pattern matching in loops.
 In the following program we use the `is` predicate to test whether the list is empty or not while looping,
 ```